Historical Databases

 The Sound Toll Registers

 From the Sound Toll Registers website: "the Sound Toll Registers (STR) are one of the great serial sources of early modern history of western Europe.
 They are kept by the Danish National Archives (Rigsarkivet) Copenhagen.
 The STR are the records of the toll the king of Denmark levied on the passage of ships through the Sound, the strait between Denmark and Sweden.
 They have been preserved for about 300 of the 360 years from 1497 till 1857, when the Sound Toll was abolished, and include a practically uninterrupted series from 1574 to 1857.
 They contain information on about 1.8 million passages.
 For each individual passage the employees of the Toldkammer in Helsingor noticed the name of the shipmaster, his town of residence, his port of departure and – from the mid–1660s – his port of destination, the composition of the cargo and the due toll per commodity."
-Another multinational European project, the Registers are freely available online.
+The Registers are available online.